TrinhLab/ModCell2/README.rst

     /_/  /_/\____/\__,_/\____/\___/_/_/
     ==================================

-This is the repository for the ModCell2 modular strain design framwork.
+This is the repository for the ModCell2 modular strain design framework.

 .. include:: ./CITATION.rst